-- Unless the applicable DIP switch is set properly, the system will not work. - If a specific function is desired, request that the installer set the appropriate DIP switch during installation. - Only the first four DIP switches are used to set settings and functions.
+- Unless the applicable DIP switch is set properly, the system will not work. - If a specific function is desired, request that the installer set the appropriate DIP switch during installation. - Only the first four DIP switches are functional on the LMU360 and 420HHV.